Zaphyrea/association_website/README.md

 # association_website
 A basic website for a caritative association

-IA Galantbits website (caritative fictive association)
+AI Galantbits website (caritative fictive association)

-The IA Galantbits is a web application built using Flask that allows users to submit donation information through a form and view donation-related information.
+The AI Galantbits is a web application built using Flask that allows users to submit donation information through a form and view donation-related information.
 The application stores donor details and donation amounts in a MySQL database.
 Features

     Donation Form: Users can submit their donation details including name, address, email, amount, and an optional comment.